theblixguy/BlixOS/README.md

 3. Put few missing button image files into the Resources folder (name/type can be found in Error list).
 Alternatively, you can open Form3.Designer form and remove/comment out the ImageLarge/Image property code

+**IMPORTANT NOTES:**

+1. It's incomplete so many things might not even work or work incorrectly/weirdly.
+2. Your PC/laptop's screen resolution should be 1366x768, not higher or lower than that because the positions are hardcoded and the code to adjust content according to the resolution isn't present.

 This was my first attempt at creating/simulating an operating environment with my friend Kshitij.
 The code is licensed under GPL v2: http://www.gnu.org/licenses/gpl-2.0.html